mmvrmg9/Data_Projects/README.md

 ## Hi I'm Marco
-### Welcome to my SQL portfolio.
-This code repository contains examples of SQL I've written.
+### Welcome to my data projects portfolio.
+This code repository contains examples of SQL and other languages I've written.
 Feel free to take a look.